 Graduates wishing to qualify as solicitors or barristers may proceed directly to the vocational stage of legal training - for solicitors the Legal Practice Course and for barristers the Bar Professional Training Course.
 A number of institutions offering these courses guarantee a place for Nottingham graduates with a 2:2 or higher.

-98.5% of undergraduates from the School of Law secured work or further study within six months of graduation.
-The average starting salary was £19,875.*
+85.1% of undergraduates from the School of Law secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £26,200.*

 The School of Law ranked 5th in the UK for boosting graduate salaries, with graduates earning an average of £4,844 more than expected five years after graduation.**